 By contrast, the asymptotic P-values of the new HAR tests do not reject the null at the 5 percent significance level for more than one-half of the five-year sub-periods and for all of the ten-year sub-periods with the exception of the 1995-2004 sub-period.
-The P-values for the fixed-b tests are calculated using the Bartlett kernel and b=1 and those for the fixed-p tests use the Parzen kernel and p=32.
-The results are similar for values of p=32 and for p=16.
-The null is also not rejected by the asymptotic p-values for five out of six thirty-year and longer sub-periods.
-It is worth emphasizing again that the limiting distributions of the fixed-p and fixed-p tests differ from chi-square distribution.
-In this application, relying on the fixed- ρ approximations produces fewer rejections than the conventional chi-square approximation.
+The P-values for the fixed-b tests are calculated using the Bartlett kernel and b=1 and those for the fixed- ρ tests use the Parzen kernel and $\rho=32$.
+The results are similar for values of b=0.5 and for $\rho=16$.
+The null is also not rejected by the asymptotic P-values for five out of six thirty-year and longer sub-periods.
+It is worth emphasizing again that the limiting distributions of the fixed-b and fixed- ρ tests differ from chi-square distribution.
+In this application, relying on the fixed-b and fixed- ρ approximations produces fewer rejections than the conventional chi-square approximation.